Agent Architecture Review Sample (Azure Samples)

 What I Built

-- Local CLI (
+- Local CLI via

-run_local.py) - REST API + Web UI (
+run_local.pyfor fast experimentation and structured local reviews - REST API + Web UI via

 Core Capabilities

-- Visual artifacts: interactive
+- Visual artifacts: the output includes an editable

 Internal Review Flow